What’s that in the air? Why, it’s the sweet, crisp smell of fall! 🍂

 The autumn season is quickly approaching here in the Northern hemisphere, and that means it’s almost time for all those cozy, comforting recipes we all know and love.

 And if you’re starting to brainstorm some fall recipe ideas, we’re here to help you out!
-In this post, we’re sharing a roundup of foods that will be trending this fall to help give you some ideas as you plan out your content calendar for the rest of the year.
+In this post, we’re sharing a roundup of trending recipe ideas this fall to help give you some ideas as you plan out your content calendar for the rest of the year.

 Looking for more specific ideas for each month?
 You can check out our monthly food content trends posts here: